 You can also apply nipple cream.
-Just make sure to wash it off thoroughly before the next time your baby nurses.
+Just be sure to choose one that doesn’t need to be washed off before the next feeding since that may cause more pain.

 And when you go to dry your nipples after washing them, pat them dry — don’t rub.
 Rubbing will just make the irritation worse.

 While some babies want to feed constantly while breastfeeding, other babies hate to feed because the sucking motion makes the pressure in their gums feel worse.
 So how can a mom get her baby to take in breast milk while they are refusing the breast?